-Scientists have invented the world’s first advanced laser microscope (laser scanning confocal microscope) that can harness Circularly Polarized Light (CPL) to differentiate left and right-handed molecules, also known as enantiomers of chiral molecules, within live cells.
-This discovery is a major breakthrough that will allow researchers to access new information on chiral molecules and analyze previously unexplored parts of biology and chemistry.
+Scientists have developed the world’s first advanced laser microscope (laser scanning confocal microscope) that can use Circularly Polarized Light (CPL) to distinguish left and right-handed molecules, also known as chiral enantiomers, within live cells.
+This significant breakthrough will enable researchers to gain new insights into chiral molecules and analyze previously unexplored areas of biology and chemistry.

-The microscope, known as CPL Laser Scanning Confocal Microscope (CPL-LSCM), is the first of its kind that can track and differentiate left-handed molecules from right-handed molecules that can emit bright light, which was not possible before.
+The CPL Laser Scanning Confocal Microscope (CPL-LSCM) is the first to track and distinguish left-handed molecules from right-handed molecules that can emit bright light, which was previously impossible.

-The left and right-handed molecules encode a unique optical fingerprint when emitting light that contains information about the molecular environment, conformation, and binding state.
-For the first time ever, scientists around the world will be able to study and examine this information using the novel microscope.
+When emitting light, left and right-handed molecules encode a unique optical fingerprint that contains information about the molecular environment, conformation, and binding state.
+Scientists worldwide will be able to study and examine this information for the first time using the novel microscope.

 Related Content: Photoacoustic Microscopy – Greater Depth Of Field